How Long Does It Take for Ear and Other Piercings to Heal?

-Expect healing to take 3-6 months for either a septum or nostril piercing.
-Both of these piercings are easy to bump or snag when washing your face or taking clothing on or off which can extend the healing time.
-Nostril piercings are particularly prone to irritation bumps, so be careful!
+Expect healing to take 3 to 6 months for either a septum or nostril piercing.
+Both of these piercings are easy to bump or snag when washing your face or taking clothing on or off, which can extend the healing time.
+Nostril piercings are particularly prone to irritation and bumps, so be careful!

-The healing time for navel piercings can vary greatly and will depend on your anatomy.
-Some people will find their piercings heal effortlessly and others will find that their piercing is sensitive for months.
+The healing time for navel piercings can vary greatly and will depend on your body and immune system.
+Some people will find their piercings healing effortlessly, while others will find that their piercing is sensitive for months.
 Allow 6-12 months for healing.

 Lip piercings heal relatively quickly.
-Allow 6-8 weeks for healing, though your piercer will usually recommend that you come back after 2 weeks to get the initial jewelry changed to a something smaller once the swelling has subsided.
+Allow 6-8 weeks for healing, although your piercer will usually recommend that you come back after two weeks to get the initial jewelry changed to something smaller once the swelling has subsided.

 Like lip piercings, tongue and other oral piercings heal quickly.
 Allow 6-8 weeks, though the first week of healing will be the worst while you're swollen.
-Your piercer will usually recommend that you come back after 2 weeks to get your jewelry changed for a shorter barbell.
+Your piercer will usually recommend that you come back after two weeks to get your jewelry changed to a shorter barbell.

 Nipple piercings are one of the more painful and time-consuming piercings to heal.
-Allow 8-12 months, though this can take longer.
+Allow 8-12 months, and perhaps even longer.
 Well-healed piercings can still become tender occasionally due to hormonal changes or rough handling.

 Most genital piercings are surprisingly quick and uneventful to heal.
 Allow up to 6 months for healing, though most genital piercings will be well healed within 6 weeks.

 Surface piercings and microdermals are usually considered long-term temporary at best.
-The healing time will vary greatly due to location, jewelry choice and the skill of your piercer.
-Expect to baby these types of piercings and possibly never have them fully heal.
+The healing time will vary greatly due to location, jewelry choice, and the skill of your piercer.
+Expect to baby these types of piercings forever and possibly never have them fully heal.

 © 2017 Heather